naomiHauret/superwalk/README.md

 ---

-> This repository is monorepo for Superwalk products that relies on [pnpm workspaces](https://pnpm.sh/guides/install/workspaces) and [Turborepo](https://turbo.build/repo/docs).
+> This repository is monorepo for Superwalk products that relies on [bun workspaces](https://bun.sh/guides/install/workspaces) and [Turborepo](https://turbo.build/repo/docs).
 It was bootstrapped using Turborepo CLI.

 You will find the following workspaces :